grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/05 Cloud APM/01 Grafana Cloud.md

 ## Run the cloud test

-Once you have set up the Grafana Cloud settings in the test, you can run a cloud test as usual.
-The k6 Cloud will continuously export the test results metrics to the Prometheus endpoint during the test execution.
+Once you have set up the Grafana Cloud settings in the test, you can run a cloud test as usual. k6 Cloud will continuously export the test results metrics to the Prometheus endpoint during the test execution.

 To test the integration, use the Prometheus query field to find k6 metrics.

   ![Grafana Cloud metrics explorer](images/grafana_cloud_explore_k6_metrics.png)

 You can now start using all Grafana visualization capabilities for the k6 metrics.
-And correlate k6 metrics with other metrics of your systems to get better insights into what happens during your tests.
+And correlate k6 metrics with other system metrics to get better insights into what happens during your tests.

 ## See also